cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 Operator less-than evaluates the expression $r_1 < r_2$, where $r_1 = \frac{n_1}{d_1}$ and $r_2 = \frac{n_2}{d_2}$.

-Because division has a higher latency than multiplication, we can use algebra to evaluate the equivalent (and computationally less expective) expression $n_1 * d_2 < n_2 * d_1$.
+Because division has a higher latency than multiplication, we choose to instead evaluation the mathematically equivalent (and computationally less expensive) expression $n_1 \times d_2 < n_2 \times d_1$.
-Operator less-than uses an identity...

 ```cpp
 // Less-than